iriza7/Java_TestAutomation_Project_WebUI_API/README.md

 4)	Clone locally the repository and open the project using Eclipse IDE
 5)  Run mvn install
 6)  Download Google Chrome Driver 2.33 from https://www.seleniumhq.org/download/ and save it locally by path D:\SeleniumDr\chromedriver_win32
-7)	Run the Test suite webui-tests.xml from Eclipse IDE by Run As> TestNG Suite
+7)	For run both UI and API tests Run the Test suite regression.xml from Eclipse IDE by Run As> TestNG Suite
 8)  Reports of the test result are generated on the directory /test-output